LCA-EET/LCA/readme.md

 Unzip the LoveConquersAll_EE.zip archive, and place the LCA folder in your Game Directory (the directory where BG1, SoD, or BG2 is installed.
 If you plan to install the LCA_Explicit mod, that mod must be installed after this mod (LCA) is installed.
 Run the provided setup-LCA.exe to install the mod.
 > [!NOTE]
 > For EET playthroughs, LCA must be installed in the BG2 directory and after EET core, but before EET_End.

+### Command Line Options
+<a name="a_command_line"></a>
+To run the installer without the LCA Assistant prompt, use the appropriate command below:
+Do not install the assistant: 	./setup-LCA.exe --args 0 Install the assistant: 			./setup-LCA.exe --args 1

 ### EE Playthrough Parameters
 <a name="a_ee_params"></a>